mostjs/core/docs/api.rst

 cancelAllTasks
 ``````````````

-.. warning:: **Deprecated**: Instead of using cancelAllTasks, Scheduler callers should track the tasks they create (e.g. by storing them in an array or other data structure), and then canceling each explicitly using :ref:`cancelTask`.
+.. warning:: **Deprecated**: Instead of using cancelAllTasks, Scheduler callers should track the tasks they create (e.g. by storing them in an array or other data structure), and then cancel each explicitly using :ref:`cancelTask`.

 .. code-block:: haskell